 Why?
 Most certainly as a Marketing Stunt - to show its creativity - or a Social Marketing decision to show the media it cares about the environment and chooses the green solution.

-It is a well known fact that Google is translated in more than 80 languages worldwide.
+It is a well-known fact that Google is translated into more than 80 languages worldwide.

 I bet there are many happy nerds around that version.

 By the way, if you took the time to learn Klingon, don't you think your time would be better applied to learn a real language instead?
 Just saying.